Dissipationless dynamics of spin supersolid states in a spin-1/2 triangular antiferromagnet with impurities: Acknowledgments

-\textit{Acknowledgments.---} Y.H. thanks Donna Sheng for the stimulating discussions.
-S.M. is financially supported by JSPS KAKENHI No. 24K00576 from MEXT, Japan.
-Y.G. and W.L. are supported by the National Natural Science Foundation of China (Grant Nos.~12222412 and 12447101).
-Numerical calculations were completed in part with resources provided by the HOKUSAI supercomputer at RIKEN with Project ID No. RB240054.
-Numerical DMRG code is implemented using the ITensor library~\cite{itensor}.
+Y.H. thanks Donna Sheng and Kazuhiro Seki for stimulating discussions.
+S.M. was financially supported by JSPS KAKENHI No.~24K00576 from MEXT, Japan.
+Y.G. and W.L. were supported by the National Natural Science Foundation of China under Grant Nos.~12222412 and 12447101.
+Numerical calculations were performed in part using resources provided by the HOKUSAI supercomputer at RIKEN under Project ID No.~RB240054.
+The numerical DMRG code was implemented using the ITensor library~\cite{itensor}.